-The feel of the leash is determined by a couple of different factors: what does it feel like in your hand, and what kind of control does it give you when walking your dog?
-We tested each leash with feel in mind, having multiple people hold, wear (when applicable), and use each leash, comparing the feel of the leashes in their hands.
+A leash's feel is determined by a couple of different factors: what does it feel like in your hand, and what kind of control does it give you when walking your dog?
+We tested each leash with feel in mind, having multiple people hold, wear (when applicable), and use each leash, comparing the feel of the leash in their hands.

-The Max and Neo leash provides plenty of control with its three handles spaced along the length of the leash, which our testers with larger, pulling dogs love.
-It's not a great option for small dogs, though, as there is just too much material to be necessary for little dog bodies.
-Another leash that scored high in the feel category is the PetSafe Nylon Leash.
+With three handles spaced along its length, the Max and Neo leash provides plenty of control, which our testers with larger, pulling dogs love.
+It's not a great option for small dogs, though, as there is just more material than necessary for little dog bodies.
+The PetSafe Nylon Leash also scored high in the feel category.
 While this leash is very simple in its design, that same simplicity gives the walker quick and easy control over their dog.
 This could be extremely beneficial for someone who is training a dog to walk on-leash, as it allows for corrections to be made without a fuss.
 We also favored the ease of use of the retractable models we tested.

 The RUFFWEAR Roamer Leash is interesting to observe in this category.
 With two handles, each comfortable to hold, it gains points.
 It also has a long, very stretchy bungee that allows for elasticity when running or moving quickly, but also results in a loss of control when quick corrections to the dog's direction are necessary.
-Each of these factors was taken into account, ultimately resulting in a slightly above average "Feel" score for this leash.
+These factors were taken into account, ultimately resulting in a slightly above average "Feel" score for this leash.

-Not every leash is designed to have many features, and that can be a positive thing, but certain features make a leash great for many pet-parents.
-From accessory loops (for attaching items like a poop bag dispenser) to reflective stitching, to bungees, additional handles, and more, the features of each leash were utilized and critically assessed.
+Not every leash is designed to have many features, which can be a positive thing — but certain features make a leash great for many pet-parents.
+From accessory loops (for attaching items like a poop bag dispenser) to reflective stitching to bungees, additional handles, and more, each leash's features were utilized and critically assessed.

-One leash stood out for its use of features, and that was the TaoTronics TT-PA006 Leash.
+The TaoTronics TT-PA006 Leash stood out in this regard for its use of features.
 This leash comes with an accessory loop, two bungees, two handles, and the option to clip it to a separate waistband for hands-free walking or running.
-While not everyone may need all of those features, the TaoTronics model provides more options for variations in how you walk or run with your dog.
+While not everyone may need all of those features, the TaoTronics model provides more opportunities for variations in how you walk or run with your dog.
 The RUFFWEAR Roamer's primary handle can also turn into a waistband.
-While it isn't separate or removable, like the TaoTronics, it does have a padded area that is appreciated with strong pullers.
+While it isn't separate or removable, like the TaoTronics, it has a padded area appreciated with strong pullers.
 There are also fewer buckles and attachments on the Roamer, making it a more streamlined and less bulky option compared to the TaoTronics leash.

 Durability is a necessity for every dog leash, both for the dog's safety and the safety of others.
 We took our durability testing seriously, doing all we could to simulate the wear and tear a leash may accumulate through years of use.
 The first test we performed was our tug test.
 This test was meant to find out how sturdy the clasp end of each leash was, by attaching it to a stable pillar and tugging as hard as possible multiple times on the leash.
-This test was then followed up by a car test, where each leash was closed into the trunk of a car and driven down the street, seeing how the leash held up to dragging along pavement.
-Finally, each leash was cut ten times in the same spot by a steak knife, testing the durability of its fabric and noting how it frayed.
+We followed this up with a car test, where each leash was closed into the trunk of a car and driven down the street, seeing how the leash held up to dragging along the pavement.
+Finally, each leash was sliced ten times in the same spot by a steak knife, testing its fabric's durability and noting how it frayed.

-We were impressed by the durability of the Max and Neo Triple Handle Leash and the Primal Pet Leash, which are constructed similarly from thick nylon material.
-Each of these leashes showed very minimal signs of fraying from the knife and have functioning, sturdy clasps after tugging and dragging.
+Constructed with similarly thick nylon material, we were impressed by the durability of the Max and Neo Triple Handle Leash and the Primal Pet Leash.
+These leashes showed very minimal signs of fraying from the knife and have functioning, sturdy clasps after tugging and dragging.
 We like that the TUG retractable leach comes with an attachment to reduce the risk of a serious chewer getting through the leash.
 The leash material itself is very thin, but the reinforced attachment provides a much more robust material close to the dog's mouth to increase the amount of time it would take for Fido to chomp through it.

-While it does not directly impact the function of a leash, style can still play a role when picking a leash for you and your dog.
-To account for this, we ranked leashes based upon the variety of colors and designs available, as well as the general look fo each leash.
+While it does not directly impact a leash's function, style can still play a role when picking a leash for you and your dog.
+To account for this, we ranked leashes based upon the variety of colors and designs available and the general look of each leash.
 We had all our dog parents in the test crew, as well as our friends and neighbors, weigh in with their thoughts on looks, too.

-The Embark Urban Dog Leash soared to the top of this category, as its unique, embroidered pattern gained compliments wherever it went.
+Soaring to the top of this category with its unique, embroidered pattern, the Embark Urban Dog Leash gained compliments wherever it went.
 To top it off, Embark offers a wide variety of colors and patterns, giving many options to choose from to ensure their style (and that of their dog) is accounted for.
-The Ruffwear Knot-A-Leash also stands out as a stylish option in the mountain town neighborhoods of Lake Tahoe, where most testing was conducted.
+The Ruffwear Knot-A-Leash also stands out as a stylish option in Lake Tahoe's mountain town neighborhoods, where most testing was conducted.

-After countless walks, strange tests that made our neighbors stare, and taking the needs of you and your dog into consideration, we bring you our comprehensive review of the best dog leashes available today.
+After countless walks, strange tests that made our neighbors stare, and taking the needs of both canine and homosapien into consideration, we bring you our comprehensive review of the best dog leashes available today.
 We hope you and your dog find the leash that will best meet your needs, whatever they may be.

 — Sarah Sherman